Literary-Insights/blog/src/content/blog/Get Out of Your Head_ Stopping the Spiral of Toxic Thoughts - Jennie Allen.txt-1.md

 ---
-title: DEEP SUMMARY - Get Out of Your Head_ Stopping the Spiral of Toxic Thoughts - Jennie Allen
+title: Get Out of Your Head_ Stopping the Spiral of Toxic Thoughts - Jennie Allen
 slug: deep-summary-get-out-of-your-head_-stopping-the-spiral-of-toxic-thoughts-jennie-allen
 tags:
   - book-summary